GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-01-19 20:00:00 IST
+This content is dynamically generated in Indian Time (IST): 2024-01-19 20:09:08 IST

 Current Weather in Coimbatore:
-Temperature: 27.88 °C
+Temperature: 26.88 °C
-Condition: few clouds
+Condition: haze